How to Repair a Crumbling Foundation Part 1 of 3

 Watch this video to discover the process to fix your crumbling foundation or concrete steps or wall.

-This is Video One in a Three-Part series.
+This is Video One in a Three-Part series, as mentioned in the June 6, 2014 AsktheBuilder Weekend Warrior.

 I'm outside here at Lynn's and it's raining.
 I'm under a little bit of an overhang of the roof here, and it's just that very miserable day.